-A Member may not be added or deleted as an author or coauthor of a bill or resolution without his or her consent.
+A Member may not be added or deleted as an author or coauthor of a bill or resolution without the Member's consent.

 Consideration of Motions

 93. A motion, whether oral or written, may not be adopted until it is seconded and distinctly stated to the Assembly by the Speaker.